nightfurys/enterprise-docs/content/docs/sbom_management/sbom_generation_management_source_repository_anchoreapi/_index.md

 weight: 4
 ---

-Use the Anchore API to generate an application or artifact, and import them from a source repository.
+Use the Anchore API to import a source repository artifact from a SBOM file on disk.
 You can also get information about the source repository, investigate vulnerability packages by requesting vulnerabilities for a single analyzed source repository, or get any policy evaluations.

-For more information about using Anchore APIs via Swagger, see: [Using the Anchore API](https://docs.anchore.com/current/docs/using/api_usage/).
+For more information about using Anchore APIs via Swagger, see: [Using the Anchore API]({{< ref "../../using/api_usage" >}}).

 The SBOM management API workflow would generally be as follows.

 **Note**: Reference the API endpoints in Swagger for the latest information.

-1. Use the API to import source repository SBOMs.
-For example, to create the import “job” (operation) for importing a source.
+1. Once you have [generated a SBOM using anchorectl]({{< ref "/sbom_generation_management_source_repository_anchorectl" >}}), you can use the API to import that SBOM as a *source* artifact.
+For example, to create the import "operation" (job) for importing a source.

 ```
 curl -u admin:foobar -X 'POST' 'http://localhost:8228/v1/enterprise/imports/sources'